Paper-Proof/paperproof/README.md

 - Example.lean contains example theorems and can be used for testing
 - Parser.lean contains the parser of InfoTree's into internal TreeState format
-- PaperProof.lean is the file defines the widget which constructs a proof tree from the TreeState sends JSON to the TypeScript code
+- PaperProof.lean defines the widget which constructs a proof tree from the TreeState and sends JSON to the TypeScript code
-- widgets/src/paperProof.tsx quires the server method each time cursor changes, displays to infoview and sends to the server which displays in tldraw
+- widgets/src/paperProof.tsx queries the server method each time cursor changes, displays to infoview and sends to the server which displays in tldraw

 ## Development